robertbaker13/phase-0-handbook/three-agreements.md

-# The Three Agreements: Integrity, Kindness, and Effort (IKE)
+# The Three Agreements: Integrity, Kindness, and Whole Self

 At Dev Bootcamp, we have three agreements that guide our actions (this includes staff).
 We expect every person to uphold these values every day in Phase 0 and in the program.
 By enrolling in DBC, you agree to these agreements.